shravan-kuchkula/udacity-data-eng-proj2/README.md

 ### Recommendations in data storage:
 In terms of storing data, using CSV files comes with some problems down the line.
 Here are some difficulties with CSV files:
 - No defined schema: There are no data types included and column names beyond a header row.
-- Nested data requires special handling:
+- Nested data requires special handling.
--
 In addition to these issues with using CSV file format, **Spark** has some **specific problems** when working with CSV data:
 - CSV files are quite **slow to import** and parse.
 - The files cannot be shared between workers during the import process.